digcreations/Fabric-LAN-TLauncher/README.md

 Fabric-Lan is an Fabric version for TLauncher users that supports TLauncher Skins.
 Download from "versions" tag

-You can use it by downloading the versions you want from "releases"  (look right)
+You can use it by downloading the versions you want from "tags" or "releases"  (look right)

+**You need to download fabric-api yourself https://www.curseforge.com/minecraft/mc-mods/fabric-api**